intel-analytics/ipex-llm/docs/readthedocs/source/doc/PythonAPI/LLM/langchain.rst

 Hugging Face ``transformers`` Format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-BigDL-LLM provides ``TransformersLLM`` and ``TransformersPipelineLLM``, which implement the standard interface of LLM wrapper of LangChain.
+IPEX-LLM provides ``TransformersLLM`` and ``TransformersPipelineLLM``, which implement the standard interface of LLM wrapper of LangChain.

 .. tabs::